 Every summer I take time off to go on a creative course, a few days spent learning a new technic, something different, something I have not done before, following someone else’s instructions, doing the thinking me just doing the learning, experiencing a new set of rules and new results…

-I am quite fascinated about colours and printing, and this summer I decided to experience Eco Printing and booked myself on a course during the Summer School of the Scottish Felters in Dunblane.
-Liz Gaffney Whate Was the tutor and she was very inspiring … That was a few months ago… Eco Printing is very enjoyable and completely addictive.
+I am quite fascinated about colours and printing, and that summer I decided to experience Eco Printing on a course during the Summer School of the Scottish Felters in Dunblane.
+Liz Gaffney Whate was the tutor and she was very inspiring … That was a while ago… Eco Printing is very enjoyable and completely addictive.
 I have found myself walking around picking up leaves wherever I go and running back to the steamer to print another batch of papers, a length of fabric, some pages of an old Greek manual.

 This is mark making in perfection, you know what goes in it but never what will come out.
 You use steam and a chemical reaction generated by an Iron bath or other secret potion… If you print on fabric you need to use a mordant to make sure the result is colour fast.

-So I have been experimenting many many times.
-In Arran I collected sea water and bundled up some leaves between the sheets of an old book, I collected them into sealed bin bags under a huge set of pebbles and left them for two weeks.
+I have been running experiments since then, In Arran I collected sea water and bundled up some leaves between the sheets of an old book, I collected them into sealed bin bags under a huge set of pebbles and left them for two weeks.
 The iron water transferred a delicate imprint of the leaves onto the old paper, grey and black…

-In Glasgow I have collected leaves from my garden and that of many neighbourgh’s and printed pages after pages of different paper and material, cotton, linen…
+In Glasgow I have collected leaves from my garden and that of many neighbourgh’s and the local parks and printed pages after pages of different paper and material, cotton, linen…

 Beautiful imprints of leaves of warm colours appear creating wonderful and colourful collage of nature upon the old printing of the Greek grammar books I have been up-cycling.
 As if Nature was meeting Culture for a reunion of beauty.